-Clive Roberts is in his 12th season on the University of Iowa track and field staff, and his sixth as associate head coach.
-Since 2009, he has overseen women’s short sprints and men’s and women’s horizontal jumps.
+Clive Roberts is in his 13th season on the University of Iowa track and field staff, and his seventh as associate head coach.
+Since 2009, he has overseen women’s sprints and men’s and women’s horizontal jumps.

 With the coaching of Roberts, former Hawkeye Brittany Brown took silver in the 200 meters at the World Championships in Doha, Qatar on Oct.
 2, 2019.
 Brown is the first Hawkeye to medal at a world championship since 2016.
 Brown ran a personal best of 22.22.

 Roberts coached Jahisha Thomas post-collegiate.
 Thomas qualified for the 2019 European Indoor Championships after finishing second in the 2019 SPAR British Athletics Indoor Championships for the long jump.
 He also coached Peaches Roach post-collegiately in 2008-2009 in the multi-event.